Illegal Dumping Prevention and Enforcement

 Community Cleanup

 One of the best ways to deter illegal dumping is by keeping areas clean.
-It’s been proven that areas with lots of litter and dumped garbage are more prone to illegal waste disposal activity.
-If your community organization or charity is interested in organizing a community cleanup, you may be eligible for free waste disposal at a RDN Solid Waste Facility
+Areas with lots of litter and dumped garbage are more prone to illegal dumping.
+If you are a community organization interested in organizing a community cleanup, you may be able to dispose of your waste free at a RDN Solid Waste Facility.